mattfranco04/ice04-group7/README.md

 you clicked that were falling from the sky, and if you missed 5 of the cubes the game would end.
 The cubes would speed up after a certain amount of time to retain some difficulty.

+Matthew's part of the assignmnet included a graph of the USA's GDP over time using D3.js.

 In order to access other part's of the assignment, the names of everyone will be on the top as a link to traverse.